Request an environmental impact assessment (EIA) screening opinion for a marine licence

 Before submitting an application for a marine licence, potential applicants can request a ‘screening opinion’ from the Marine Licensing team to determine whether an Environmental Impact Assessment is required in relation to the proposed works.
-This page provides details about the screening process and how to apply.

-How do I apply for a screening opinion?
+How to apply for a screening opinion

 Potential applicants should provide the information detailed below to the Permit Receipt Centre:

 Natural Resources Wales